 In June 2016, the JCC launched Camp Settoga, a 21-acre wonderland in Pomona, NY, marking its 10-year anniversary in out-of-city day camping (previously located at the Henry Kaufman Campgrounds) but now in an amazing "forever home" just 25 minutes over the George Washington Bridge.

-In January 2017, the JCC expanded its campus by opening JCC Harlem, a brand-new community space on West 118th Street.
+In January 2017, the JCC expanded its campus by opening JCC Harlem, a community space on West 118th Street.
 An initiative of the JCC, JCC Harlem is a collaboration with UJA-Federation of New York.

 In February 2018, following the presentation of an unprecedented gift, from the Meyerson Family Foundation, the JCC was renamed the Marlene Meyerson JCC Manhattan.